difference between survey and questionnaire

 The goal of a questionnaire is often to uncover insights into the experiences, beliefs, or attitudes of the target group or population.
 Researchers can use questionnaires to gain a deeper understanding of a specific topic or issue.

-See also difference between adoption and fostering
+See also difference between hepatitis ab and c

 The Key Differences between Surveys and Questionnaires